 Equality Objectives

-Barnsley College is a hate crime reporting centre
+Barnsley College is a third party signposting centre for hate crime

-If you are the victim of a hate incident or hate crime, or have witnessed one and want to report it, then please collect a form from any Barnsley College reception.
-Your report can be anonymous and, if you wish, passed on to relevant agencies such as the Police.
+If you are a victim of hate crime, or have witnessed one and want to report it, then please speak to a member of staff who will support you to report it into a hate crime reporting centre.
+Your report can be anonymous, and if you wish, passed on to relevant agencies such as the Police.
+Further details of all the hate crime reporting centres in Barnsley are detailed below:

 What is a hate incident or hate crime?

-A hate incident is perceived by the victim or any other person to be motivated by the offender’s hatred of someone because of their race, sexual orientation, disability and/or faith and religion.
-A hate incident becomes a hate crime when there is a criminal offence attached to it (such as a physical attack, a threat of attack or verbal abuse and insults).
+A hate incident is perceived by the victim or any other person to be motivated by the offender’s prejudice or hatred of someone because of their race, transgender identity, sexual orientation, disability and/or faith and religion.
+A hate incident becomes a hate crime when there is a criminal offence attached to it (such as a physical attack, criminal damage, a threat of attack or verbal abuse and insults).